 The Suit of Cups The Suit of Cups is associated with the element of water, representing emotions, feelings, and relationships.
-This suit indicates what is happening in the heart rather than the head.
+This symbol indicates what is happening in the heart rather than the head.
 Ace Meaning: Open your heart to a new relationship or reinvigorate an old one.
 Symbolism: A divine hand holds a cup above the land; the water pouring out nourishes the land.
-A dove delivers a silver coin that will be dropped into the cup, indicating abundance.
-Upright: new love and new emotional connection Reversed: misplaced feelings towards someone and emotional immaturity
+A bird feather descends towards the cup, indicating a gift from heaven.
+Upright: new love, and new emotional connection Reversed: misplaced feelings towards someone, and emotional immaturity

 Two

 Meaning: Enjoy a mutual attraction and shared positive feelings with someone.

-Symbolism: Two lovers hold hands, and exchange cups and vows, while a spirit animal watches over the ceremonial connection.
-The caduceus of Hermes is between the cups, symbolizing a contract or negotiation underway.
+Symbolism: Two lovers exchange cups and vows as the way to acknowledge their connection to each other.

-Upright: attraction and connection
+Upright: attraction, and connection

-Reversed: unrequited love and rejection
+Reversed: unrequited love, and rejection

 Three

 Meaning: Gather your closest friends and celebrate something ... anything!

 Symbolism: Three women dance in celebration, showing their appreciation for life.
-The grapes and pumpkins represent abundance.

-Upright: celebration and sharing
+Upright: celebration, and sharing

-Reversed: overindulgence and discord
+Reversed: overindulgence, and discord

 Four

 Meaning: Find some time to meditate, or at least rest; your emotions need soothing.

-Symbolism: A man contemplates three cups in front him while a divine hand delivers a new need he will have to address, but does not yet see, feel, or understand.
+Symbolism: A warrior contemplates three cups in front of him while a mysterious figure prepares to deliver a new cup, and new emotional responsibility, he will have to address, but does not yet see, feel, or understand.

-Upright: rest and meditation
+Upright: rest, and meditation

-Reversed: boredom and isolation
+Reversed: boredom, and isolation

 Five Meaning: You have a disappointment you must accept; hidden possibilities have not revealed themselves yet.
 Symbolism: A man in mourning stares down at three spilled cups; behind him are two that are still upright that he is unaware of.
 He does not realize it yet, but all is not lost.
-Upright: disappointment and sadness from loss Reversed: depression and despair
+Upright: disappointment, and sadness from loss Reversed: depression, and despair

 Six Meaning: Reach out to someone you care about and share a memory or create a new one.
-Symbolism: A young man gives a cup to a young girl so they can feel the joy of sharing.
-Upright: happy memories and the positive legacy of childhood Reversed: unhappy memories and the negative legacy of childhood
+Symbolism: A young boy gives a cup to a young girl so they can feel the joy of sharing.
+Upright: happy memories, and the positive legacy of childhood Reversed: unhappy memories, and the negative legacy of childhood

-Seven

-Meaning: You have an important decision and you need to know what motivates you to make the choice you want or need to make.

-Symbolism: A man has many choices before him, so he needs to select the cup containing what he desires most
+Seven Meaning: You have an important decision and you need to know what motivates you to make the choice you want to make.
+Symbolism: A warrior has many choices before him, so he needs to select the cup with the symbol of what he desires most.

-Upright: choices and motivations
+Upright: choices, and motivations

-Reversed: wishful thinking and inaction
+Reversed: wishful thinking, and inaction

+Eight

-Eight Meaning: You must let go of something or someone that was once emotionally important to you, but no longer has any value; the relationship or situation is empty.
-Symbolism: A man walks away from eight cups, leaving behind unwanted and empty relationships.
-Upright: letting go and moving on Reversed: denial and attempts at bargaining for something now worthless
+Meaning: You must let go of something or someone that was once emotionally important to you, but no longer has any value.

+Symbolism: A man walks away from eight cups, leaving behind unwanted and empty relationships that filled his life with joy a long time ago.

+Upright: letting go, and moving on

+Reversed: denial, and self-deception

 Nine

 Meaning: Embrace and accept what truly makes you happy.
 Your fulfillment is most important right now.

+Symbolism: An

-Symbolism: An accomplished man sits satisfied in front of nine cups, which symbolize the fulfillment that comes with successful work
+accomplished warrior sits satisfied in front of nine cups, which symbolize the fulfillment that comes with success in his role.

-Upright: contentment and self-satisfaction
+Upright: contentment, and self-satisfaction

-Reversed: arrogance and selfishness
+Reversed: arrogance, and selfishness

 Ten Meaning: Profound joy in relationship is what you need or need to appreciate (if you have it).
 Happiness with a partner is key.
 Symbolism: A man and woman embrace while their children play under a rainbow; ten cups align along the rainbow; their life is full and joyous.
-Upright: mature love and blessed union Reversed: disagreements and unhappiness in relationship
+Upright: mature love, and blessed union Reversed: disagreements, and unhappiness in relationship